Ways to Volunteer

 There are several ways to serve as a volunteer attorney with SMRLS.
 Take the first step by filling out your Volunteer Attorney Application.
 In the Application, indicate in which areas of the law you would like to counsel or represent clients and what jurisdictions.

 - In the Twin Cities metro area, the Tuesday Evening Clinic is held 3 times each month.
-The Thursday Evening Clinic is held once each month at the Shakopee Public Library.
 Client meetings are set up based on the case preferences of the Volunteer Attorneys.
 The cases range from advice-only counsel, to brief services, to full representation.

-- Pro Se Divorce Clinics.
+- Divorce Clinics.
 Volunteer Attorneys give brief advice to clinic participants, supervise volunteer law clerks, and review the forms.
-We offer clinics about 1 time each month and the time commitment for the Volunteer Attorney is 3-4 hours.
+We offer clinics in a variety of locations through our service area and the time commitment for the Volunteer Attorney is 3-4 hours.
 See the list of Upcoming Divorce Clinics for dates and locations.

-- Wills/Financial Powers of Attorney/Health Care Directive Clinic.
-Volunteer Estate Planning attorneys give brief advice to clinic participants (usually senior citizens) supervise volunteer law clerks, and review the forms.
-The time commitment for the Volunteer Attorney is 3-5 hours.
-See Upcoming Wills Clinics for dates
+- Eviction Expungement Clinics.
+Volunteer attorneys give brief advice to clinic participants, supervise volunteer attorney and law clerks, review the forms.
+The time commitment for the Volunteer Attorney is about 3 hours.
+See Upcoming Eviction Expungement Clinics for dates.

 The Volunteer Attorney Guidelines explain in more detail the duties of the Volunteer Attorney.
 For more information, contact one of the SMRLS Volunteer Attorney Coordinators.